atahakancildas/restaurant-application/README.md

 ## Basic Structure

-This project was built with MVC (Model - View - Controller) Architecture for high modular and scalable and uses Java as main language and Java Swing for GUI structure.
+This project was built with MVC (Model - View - Controller) Architecture for high modularity and scalability and uses Java as main language and Java Swing for GUI structure.
 It consists of a terminal-based part and GUI part with several screens.

 ## Installation and Running Project